THE RING-FENCING TRANSFER SCHEME (RFTS) – THE PROCESS OF TRANSFERRING AGREEMENTS

 12 April 2018 The Court approved the RFTS, following the Sanction Hearing.

-28 May 2018: The date of transfer of relevant client agreements and related business to Lloyds Bank Corporate Markets plc, also known as the ‘Effective Date’.
+28 May 2018: The date relevant client agreements and related business transferred to Lloyds Bank Corporate Markets plc, also known as the ‘Effective Date’.

 9 March 2018, the Case management conference, for the Court to give procedural directions for the Sanction Hearing: Order